View all web browser and mobile devices available in our cloud-based test lab.

 If you aren’t already talking to your watch, your car, or your smartphone, you will be soon.
 Users love interacting with services and content on their own devices, at their convenience and on their terms- doing so in a more “human” way frees them inconvenient and tedious text entry.
 Voice interfaces can make commutes more productive, let you quickly find a TV show, or find great recipes without having to juggle a keyboard and mouse with messy baking hands.

 When your app is utilizing Google Home, Alexa, etc., the first question to ask is “what do I test?”
-Well, at least for conversational interfaces, you should count on hardware manufacturers to offer a unified voice-to-text/text-to-voice interface.
-One would hope that each bank won’t need to test every Google and Alexa device variant in the market!
+Well, at least for conversational UI, you should count on hardware manufacturers to offer a unified voice-to-text/text-to-voice interface.
+One would hope that each bank won’t need to test every Google and Alexa device variant in the market.

 Instead, brands should focus on the functional and responsiveness testing of the service itself.
 For example, are bank transactions executed correctly?
 Can users order the correct product or listen to the right music?